CSS resets that apply outline: none globally suppress the platform focus ring for every focusable element without providing a replacement indicator.

 How to Fix It

-- Never remove outline without a replacement.
-If you use
+- Never suppress focus without a replacement.
+If you remove

-- Audit your CSS resets.
-Search your stylesheets for
+- Audit CSS resets and component libraries.
+Search the codebase for